telerik/fiddler-everywhere-docs/rules-presets/block-and-allow-lists/block-traffic-from-specific-processes.md

 With Fiddler Everywhere, you can create a rule that automatically blocks traffic from any matched processes by forcibly closding the ongoing HTTP connection.

-## Creating a "Block Traffic to Specific Processes" Rule
+## Creating a "Block Traffic from Specific Processes" Rule

 Create a "Block Traffic to Specific Processes" rule by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).